-Response to the program has been extremely.
+Response to the program has been extremely popular.
 Due to the immense popularity of the program, solar PV applications were fully subscribed in April 2019.

 The expanded second phase of the program opened on 1 July 2019 and encompassed interest-free loans, solar for rental properties and battery rebates.